datakurre/automation-playground/docs/pdf/index.md

 * `email` -- email of the participant as string
 * `achievements` -- list of achievements strings to print on the certificate

+When the {bpmn}`../bpmn/user-task` user task form field variable names matches those of the upcoming {bpmn}`../bpmn/robot-task` robot task requirements, and no variables need to be returned back to process, no input or output mapping is technically required.

 ```{figure} submit-details.png
 :alt:
 :width: 100%